 Question #18

-A The athenosphere is a brittle, solid region.
-The lithosphere is a plastic or malleable rock layer that is capable of flow.
+A The athenosphere is a plastic or malleable region of Earth’s interior, whereas the lithosphere is a liquified rock layer.
+Both are capable of flow.

 B The athenosphere is a brittle, low-density region composed of continental and oceanic crust.
 The lithosphere is a plastic or malleable, high-density region composed of oceanic crust.